What is Owlet?

 Our complex multi-layered materials can do virtually anything you may need.
 Bump, advanced reflections, thin-film interference, refractions, absorption and subsurface scattering, anisotropy, file-based ior options, light emission, masks, groups - just pretty much everything you may need to make a perfect scene.

 Owlet loads OBJ, Collada, FBX, 3DS, STL, PLY and DXF 3D file formats.
 As for images, Owlet supports PNG, JPEG, TIFF, PSD and BMP formats with CMYK color profiles where available.
-Owlet also supports HDR and EXR high-definition range formats and AI and PDF files on Mac OS X.
+Owlet also supports HDR and EXR high-definition range formats and AI and PDF files as textures.

 Owlet allows you to configure almost any aspect of the camera like if you have a real one.
 This includes the depth of field option with the control of the diaphragm size and the number of blades.
 Right click with alt/option key to focus on the clicked object.